Azure/azure-powershell/src/ResourceManager/ServiceBus/Commands.ServiceBus/help/Set-AzureRmServiceBusNamespaceAuthorizationRule.md

 ```

 ## DESCRIPTION
-The ** Set-AzureRmServiceBusNamespaceAuthorizationRule ** cmdlet updates new description for specified AuthorizationRule of the provided ServiceBus NameSpace.
+The **Set-AzureRmServiceBusNamespaceAuthorizationRule** cmdlet updates the description for the specified authorization rule of the given Service Bus namespace.

 ## EXAMPLES